Kapuzenjoe/simplecover5e/README.md

   - Mechanics (hit / miss) work for **single-target** attacks.
   - The AC values shown under **Targets** on the Ready Set Roll card can sometimes be incorrect, because Simple Cover 5e mutates the dnd5e `messageFlags` during the attack roll, while Ready Set Roll appears to use its own data built earlier in the activity workflow.

+### Wall Height

+- When the **Wall Height** module is active, simplecover5e uses its per-token LOS height for 3D cover evaluation and ignores this module’s default creature height settings.
+- Walls with Wall Height bounds (`top` / `bottom`) are treated as 3D barriers: a cover line is only blocked if the 3D line between attacker and target passes through the wall’s height range.
+- For 3D LOS checks, the attacker’s ray starts at about **70%** of their height (approximate eye level) and aims at **50%** of the target’s height, so low walls tend to grant partial cover instead of behaving like unrealistic full-height barriers.

 ## Integration & API (Library Mode)

 Simple Cover 5e exposes a small API that other modules can use to query cover without relying on Active Effects or automatic roll mutation.
 The API is available via the module entry: